9280 S. Kyrene Rd.

 We’ve all been there.
 It’s your boss’s or a co-worker’s birthday, and the greeting card gets passed around the office for everyone to sign.
 If you don’t know this person well – and are not a natural writer – it can be difficult to come up with the right words to say.

-The problem intensifies with a thank-you card.
+The problem intensifies with a thank-you note.
 Not only do you need to come up with the words, but you also need to express them with the right combination of humility and gratitude – without sounding ingratiating.
 Striking that balance is hard for anyone, especially if you don’t know the recipient well.

 We live in a digital era.
 Much of our language happens in text form, such as email or social media, which means the standard rules of communication don’t apply.
 It’s not often you see an email with a proper organization such as a heading and signoff.